Origin of "Queer Street"

 'Wrong.
 Improper.
 Contrary to one's wish.
 It is queer street, a cant phrase, to signify that it is wrong or different to our wish.'

 I have also been told that it may come from 'Carey Street', a street in the legal section of London but, of course, there no such sense in 1811, nor is there even any mention of 'Carey Street'.
-There is, however, an entry in Brewer's which says that 'to be in Carey street' is to be bankrupt.
+There is, however, an entry in Brewer's Dictionary of Phrase and Fable which says that 'to be in Carey street' is to be bankrupt.
 The bankruptcy court is situated there.
 It seems that 'Carey street' is more recent than 'Queer street'.